 We independently research, test, review, and recommend the best products—learn more about our process.
 If you buy something through our links, we may earn a commission.

 Over the past decade, American beer drinkers’ demands for ever bigger and bolder flavors have pushed hazy IPAs and pastry-laden stouts to the brink of, and often past, double-digit ABVs.
-Simultaneously, the wellness movement has fueled brewers to explore nonalcoholic options, resulting in the 0% ABV field blooming with newfound variety and quality.
+Simultaneously, the wellness movement has fueled brewers to explore nonalcoholic options, resulting in the zero percent ABV field blooming with newfound variety and quality.

 Brewers are interpreting the trend in great ways, helping it pick up steam.
 They’re having fun working with the challenge of getting big flavors without big booze, according to beer writer and author John Holl.
 “After years of pushing ABVs into the stratosphere, they’re going in this different direction and looking to coax nuance and depth into these low-alcohol beers,” he says.

 Ternes agrees, saying, “There's so much cleverness in brewing these days.
 It's possible to produce immense complexity in beer, whether derived principally from yeast, hops or malt, with a little extra reading and practice.”

 Take the 2% Beer Initiative, for example, a project from Jack Hendler, the co-owner and brewer at Jack’s Abby Craft Lagers and Springdale Beer Co.
 Hendler drills down into every component of different beer styles to reconstruct complex and flavorful iterations with significantly lower alcohol contents.
 Echoing Ternes, Hendler says he has seen the conversation in the beer industry begin to seriously factor in consumers’ increasing interest in mindful drinking.
 So-called “small beers” are a response to an overall shift in American drinking culture.